 Power Universal Adapter

-This is also a must-have gadget, and you will probably need as much as 1 because both your power bank and device need to get charged from an outlet on the wall.
+This is also a must-have gadget, and you will probably need more than one 2 because both your power bank and device need to get charged from an outlet on the wall.

 What to consider: